How Your Eligibility is Determined

 For additional information and assistance through the process of satisfying Verification requirements, please refer to our FAFSA Verification page.
 Financial aid awards will not be determined until all verification documents are received.
 Applicants are required to provide these documents within 30 days from the verification notification date.
 Students that choose NOT to complete FAFSA Verification requirements may opt to borrow unsubsidized Federal Stafford loans only, up to the maximum annual limit.
 Note that the maximum annual limit in unsubsidized Federal Stafford loan is insufficient to finance the sum of basic direct costs, such as tuition and fees.

 Students must be alert to the fact that during the semester these notifications will be sent via email and/or mailed to campus PO Boxes, NOT to parents at home.
 For this reason, Gallaudet email and campus PO Boxes should be checked on a regular basis.

 Independent Student Definition

-The statutory definition of an independent student is one who is at least 24 years of age by December 31 of the award year, an orphan or ward of the court, a veteran of the Armed Forces, married, a graduate or professional student, one who has legal dependents other than a spouse, in legal guardianship as determined by a court in their state of legal residence, determined by a high school or school district homeless liaison as an unaccompanied homeless youth, as determined by the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development to be an unaccompanied homeless youth.
+The statutory definition of an independent student is one who is at least 24 years of age by December 31 of the award year, an orphan or ward of the court, a veteran of the Armed Forces, married, a graduate or professional student, one who has legal dependents other than a spouse, is in legal guardianship as determined by a court in their state of legal residence, determined by a high school or school district homeless liaison as an unaccompanied homeless youth, or at any time on or after July 1, 2012 determined by the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development to be an unaccompanied homeless youth.
 Students who do not meet one of the above criteria are considered to be dependent and must provide parents' financial information on the FAFSA.